Step by Step guide to Start a blog in Canada

 It takes time and research to write the about page.
 On each article, if you haven’t disabled this specifically, an author box appears with the name of the author and a small description.

-This allows readers that came directly to an article to know who they are dealing with, and it helps you humanize your blog.
+This allows readers that came directly to an article to know who they are dealing with, and it helps to humanize your blog.

 To edit your profile information, click the Users menu> Edit Users menu.
 All you have to do is fill in the various requested information such as your biography, your photo, the URL of your other sites and social networks as appropriate.